Kiteretsu77/This_and_That_VDM/README.md

 </div>

-This is the official implementation of Video Generation part of This&amp;That: Language-Gesture Controlled Video Generation for Robot Planning.
+This is the official implementation of Video Generation part of This&amp;That: Language-Gesture Controlled Video Generation for Robot Planning (ICRA 2025).

 Robotics part can be found [**here**](https://github.com/cfeng16/this-and-that).